 Anyone has the right to access the public insider register and receive extracts from and copies of it against a charge.
 However, a natural person's personal ID code and address and the name of a natural person other than the insider are not publicly available.
 Information included in the permanent company-specific insider register or project-specific registers is not publicly available.
-Extracts from and copies of the public register of insider holdings can be ordered from OP-Services Ltd's Legal Affairs.
+Extracts from and copies of the public insider register can be ordered from Wealth Management Legal Support, OP Legal Services.
 Written requests for such information specifically describing the information sought should be submitted to: